Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Cubs have a 4.12 team ERA that ranks 14th among all league pitching staffs.
+- The Cubs' 4.10 team ERA ranks 14th among all league pitching staffs.

-- The Cubs allow the seventh-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

-- His last appearance came on Monday against the San Francisco Giants, when the left-hander threw eight scoreless innings while giving up two hits.
+- His last appearance was on Tuesday against the San Francisco Giants, when the right-hander went 5 1/3 innings, surrendering four earned runs while allowing seven hits.

+- In 20 games this season, the 33-year-old has a 3.89 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.